f0lg0/ThePandemicHack/README.md

 <p align="center">This is a small project where I wanted to apply my newly learned knowledge on DataStructures and Javascript. <br>The goal is to underline the importance of social distancing during a pandemic. </p>

 <hr style=" border: 0; height: 1px; background-image: linear-gradient(to right, rgba(0, 0, 0, 0), rgba(0, 0, 0, 0.75), rgba(0, 0, 0, 0));">

-This is the first half of the project, the second half consists in calculating the probability of getting infected during a pandemic; it is <b>coming soon</b>.

 ## Requirements

 * NodeJS